-What can I do to be better prepared in my Residence Hall?
+What can I do to be better prepared in my residence hall?

-- " Build a Dorm Emergency Preparedness Kit and store it in an easy-to-find, dry location. - " Keep fire alarms, smoke and carbon monoxide detectors, and sprinkler heads free of obstruction. - " Do not overload circuits and electrical outlets. - " Secure valuables and always lock your door.
+- Build an emergency kit and store it in an easy to find, dry location. - Keep fire alarms, smoke and carbon monoxide detectors and sprinkler heads free of obstruction. - Do not overload circuits and electrical outlets. - Secure valuables and always lock your door.